-Can Chickens Eat Banana Peel?
+Can Chickens Eat Banana Peels?

 However, you can follow these two steps to feed them the peel safely.
 These methods help you to get rid of the chemicals that remain in the peel.

-- Wash the Banana
+Step 1: Wash the Banana

-It is always good to wash any fruit or a vegetable before consuming it.
+It is always good to wash any fruit or vegetable before consuming it.
 Therefore, as the first step, wash the banana to give the peel a good rinse.

-- Boil the Banana
+Step 2: Boil the Banana

-Boiling is the best method to kill the chemicals, bacteria, and other harmful compounds on the peel.
+Boiling is the best method to kill the chemicals, bacteria and other harmful compounds on the peel.
 Since boiling makes the banana peels softer, it even helps your chickens to gobble it easily.

-Finally, you can chop it into small pieces before giving them to your chickens.
+You can chop it into small pieces before giving them to your chickens.
 On most occasions, the chickens cannot gobble banana peel without boiling it because its skin is hard a tough.
 So, boiling is the best method you can follow.

 How Can You Feed Bananas to Chickens?

 Other than that, you can give them the whole banana with or without peeling to consume.
-The best option is to hang the banana somewhere so that chickens can peck at it and eat.
+The best option is to hang the banana somewhere so that chickens can peck at it and eat it.
 If you want to keep your chickens busy for a longer time, of course, this is the best method.

-However, if you are giving the whole banana with peel, make sure you boil it before that because chickens find it hard to peck at an unboil peel.
+However, if you are giving the whole banana with a peel, make sure you boil it before that because chickens find it hard to peck at an unboil peel.